ronanjQJ/v0-creator-notifications-board/README.md

 The Campaign Timeline view is the killer feature.
 For lifecycle-driven products, a timeline beats a flat list.
 CSV + Sheets = PM-friendly, near-zero errors.

+## Feedback

+> "So great to finally visualize all emails in one place, super useful!!"
+> — Product teammate

+> "That's soo cooool!!"
+> — QA

+> "Super cool, thanks!"
+> — Engineer

 ## Tech Stack

 Next.js 15 · React 19 · Tailwind CSS 4 · shadcn/ui